 Walt Disney World has a variety of complimentary transportation options that can transport you all over Walt Disney World property.
-While there are benefits to bringing a car to Walt Disney World, the Disney Resort Parking Fees and Disney Theme Park Fees may make having a car expensive and unnecessary.
+While there are benefits to bringing a car to Walt Disney World, Disney Theme Park Fees may make having a car expensive and unnecessary.
 That said check out our Guide to Disney Transportation for the details, this is what you can expect.

 - Disney Buses are available for every Disney Resort, Theme Park, and Disney Springs.
 They are clearly marked with their destination and arrive and depart regularly throughout the day, about every 20 minutes.

 - Disney Monorails are available to transport you to Disney Monorail Resorts, and to and from the TTC (Ticket and Transportation Center) to EPCOT Park.